gdg-garage/gt3-az-kviz/README.md

 Rconstruction of a popular Czech TV game series with tech topics.

 How to run:
+* Run the questions server
+  * Install dependencies `pip install -r requirements.txt`
-* Run the questions server `flask --app questions run -p 8080`
+  * Run the server `flask --app questions run -p 8080`
   * Questions are loaded from `questions.csv`
   * Used questions are marked in `used.csv`
 * Open the website `index.html`